It is an antibiotic that belongs to the class of medicines called quinolones.

 - Stop taking the medication if there is solar sensitivity.

-- Tendons: Rarely, people who take Norfloxacin have experienced tendinitis and / or tendon rupture, especially if they are also taking corticosteroids.
+- Tendons: Most people who take Norfloxacin have experienced tendonitis and tendon rupture, especially if they are also taking corticosteroids.
 If you experience pain or swelling in the joints or tendons, contact your doctor as soon as possible.

 - Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 - Breastfeeding: Norfloxacin can pass into breast milk.
-If you are a nursing mother and you are taking this medication, it can affect your baby.
+If you are a nursing mother and take this medication, it can affect your baby.
 Consult your doctor if you should continue breastfeeding.

 - Children: The safety and efficacy of this medication have not been established for children under 16 years of age.